• Home

 Most of the examples shared above focus on chatbots and text and image generators.
 But you can apply these new AI prompt engineering skills to any app powered by AI models.

 Take Zapier Central, for example.
-It's an AI workspace where you can use your new AI prompt-writing skills to create bots to automatically help you with specific tasks, like analyzing data, searching the web, or drafting responses to customers.
+It's an AI workspace where you can use your new AI prompt-writing skills to create assistants to automatically help you with specific tasks, like analyzing data, searching the web, or drafting responses to customers.

 Zapier also connects with thousands of apps, so you can connect your favorite AI productivity tools to the rest of your tech stack.
 For example, you can automate ChatGPT, DALL·E (OpenAI), Claude, or Hugging Face, among dozens of other AI-powered apps.
 Here are a few pre-made workflows to get you started.